sciactive/pnotify/README.md

   Invokes the callback whenever the notice dispatches the event.
 Callback receives an `event` argument with a `detail` prop.
 Returns a function that removes the handler when invoked.
 * `notice.fire(eventName, detail)`<br>
   Fire an event.
+* `notice.getState()`<br>
+  Returns the state of the notice.
+Can be 'waiting', 'opening', 'open', 'closing', or 'closed'.
 * `notice.addModuleClass(element, ...classNames)`<br>
   This is for modules to add classes to the notice or container element.
 * `notice.removeModuleClass(element, ...classNames)`<br>